coleygroup/desp/README.md

     ['COC(=O)C1(c2ccc(Br)cc2)CCC(=O)CC1']   # List of starting materials SMILES )
 ```
+The following keyword arguments are currently supported for the search API:
+- `iteration_limit`: Maximum number of expansions for the search algorithm.
+Default: `500`
+- `top_n`: Number of retro templates to consider for retro model.
+Default: `50`
+- `top_m`: Number of forward templates to consider for forward template model.
+Default: `25`
+- `top_k`: Number of building blocks to consider in k-NN search.
+Default: `2`
+- `max_depth_top`: Maximum depth (including reaction nodes) for top-down search.
+Default: `21`
+- `max_depth_bot`: Maximum depth (including reactoin nodes) for bottom-up search.
+Default: `11`
+- `must_use_sm`: Flag to enforce the starting material constraint.
+Default: `True`

 If DESP is able to find a route for the given inputs, the route can be visualized by running:
 ```Python
 desp.visualize_route(route, 'route')
 ```
-This will save a DOT file `desp/route` and image file `desp/route.png` to the directory which visualizes the solved route.
+This will save a DOT file `/desp/route` and image file `/desp/route.png` to the directory which visualizes the solved route.
 To view the image directly in a IPython notebook, you can run, for example:
 ```Python
 from IPython.display import Image